openworm/openworm_docs/docs/index.md

 More information about the process of making a contribution is available on our [community page](community/)

 While the heart of OpenWorm is computational modeling, we are always looking for people with talents beyond programming to contribute.
 Are you a graphic designer, writer, PR specialist or simply someone with a love of science and expertise to share?
-Please reach out to us at <info@openworm.org> to discuss opportuntities with OpenWorm.
+Please reach out to us at <info@openworm.org> to discuss opportunities with OpenWorm.